-What to Do When Mold Is Damaging Your Gut
+What to Do When Mold Illness Is Damaging Your Gut

 Awareness of toxic mold’s impact on human health has risen exponentially over the past decade.
 Health authorities have linked toxic mold exposure to serious health problems, including respiratory infections and neurotoxicity.
 However, the harmful effects of toxic mold are not limited to the lungs and brain; emerging research indicates that toxic mold also affects the gastrointestinal tract and promotes the development of leaky gut.
 Read on to learn about the connection between toxic mold and leaky gut and how you can restore your gut health if you’ve been exposed to mold in your living or work environment.

 What Is Toxic Mold and Where Is It Found?

 Have you ever walked into a building and immediately been hit by an overwhelming “musty” odor?
 While most people find this smell to be disagreeable, few understand its true implications: Musty odors are a sign of water damage and indicate that a building may be harboring toxic mold.

 Mold thrives in warm, damp, humid conditions and water-damaged buildings provide a perfectly hospitable living environment.
 Once established in water-damaged environments, molds spread and reproduce by making spores; the spores are capable of surviving harsh environmental conditions and are notoriously hard to eradicate.
 (1)

 According to a recent report from the Federal Facilities Council, a shocking 43 percent of buildings in the U.S. have current water damage, and 85 percent have past water damage.
 (2) This means an overwhelming number of buildings in the U.S. potentially contain harmful molds such as Cladosporium, Penicillium, Alternaria, Aspergillus, and Stachybotrys chartarum (aka “toxic black mold”).
 (3)